Explore NZ

 These paths should help users move from broad Explore questions into the right guides, tools, or route pages.

-Connect climate with place selection
+Connect climate with housing and place

-Build climate into the wider settlement plan
+Build climate into family planning

 FAQ